l0r3zz/public/installtool/README.md

 ```
 installtool.py -df phpinstall.yaml -b resources
 ```
-Will perform the manifest *phpinstall.yaml* with verbose output utilizing resources that will be found in the director *resources*
+Will perform the manifest *phpinstall.yaml* with verbose output utilizing resources that will be found in the directory *resources*

 Enjoy and Deploy!